34 Industrial Revolution inventions that changed the world forever

 Tractors, more correctly termed traction engines, were another important invention of the era.

-England's hard, damp soil made steam tractors for direct plowing created in Britain by Mann and Garrett less efficient than a team of horses.
-Where soil conditions allowed, steam tractors were utilized in the United States to direct-haul plows.
-Agricultural steam engines were still in use well into the 20th century before dependable internal combustion engines were created.
+In England, the hard, damp soil made steam tractors for direct plowing (created in Britain by Mann and Garrett) less efficient than a team of horses.
+In the United States, where soil conditions were more favorable, steam tractors were often utilized.
+Agricultural steam engines were still used well into the 20th century before dependable internal combustion engines were created.

 34. The Davy lamp saved thousands of miners' lives

-And finally, while a small invention in the grand scheme of things, the Davy safety lamp deserves a place here due to its life-saving purposes.
+And finally, while a small invention in the grand scheme of things, the Davy safety lamp deserves a place here due to its life-saving purpose.

-Sir Humphry Davy created the Davy lamp in 1815 as a safety lamp for use in flammable environments.
+Sir Humphry Davy created the Davy lamp in 1815 as a safety lamp for use in explosive environments.
 It consists of a wick lamp with a mesh screen covering the flame.